 Un-fun fact for you: Flu season is upon us, and it’s enough to make anyone a little paranoid.
 Because no one likes being sick.
 Sure, you get to stay home for a few days, but the trade-off is feeling like death.
 Personally, I’d rather attend six meetings in a row than experience the worst of the flu (and I hate meetings).

-So how can you keep yourself healthy when everyone around you is dropping like flies?
-These tips will help, courtesy of expert Dr. David Reitman, MD, Medical Director at the American University Student Health Center.
+So how can you keep yourself healthy when people around you are dropping like flies?
+These tips—courtesy of expert Dr. David Reitman, Medical Director at the American University Student Health Center—will help.

 Get Your Shot (Really, It’s Not Too Late)